logo

 Your Eligibility status

-Unfortunately, because your parent naturalised or lost their German citizenship before you were born, the chain of descent was broken at the parent level - even though your ancestor's citizenship was intact.
+Unfortunately, because your parent naturalized or lost their German citizenship before you were born, the chain of descent was broken at the parent level — even though your ancestor's citizenship was intact.

-However, §Section 14 StAG (Discretionary Naturalisation) may still be an option if you can demonstrate strong ties to Germany (language skills, visits, family connections, cultural engagement).
+However, §14 StAG (Discretionary Naturalization) may still be an option if you can demonstrate strong ties to Germany (language skills, visits, family connections, cultural engagement).

 Please submit your details below for review.